A-Blue-Jay/Building-a-Neural-Network-Model-to-Define-DNA-Sequence-Specificity-in-V-D-J-Recombination/README.md

   - Piechart of read count level for each dataset
 - Calculate RIC score for 12-RSS
   - Ensure PERL Installed and RIC algorithm is available
-  - Calculate the RIC score for each Dataset
+  - Calculate the RIC score for each Dataset using RIC algorithm PERL script
   - scatter plots of read count and RIC score for each dataset
 - Establishing Functions for stratified k-fold cross validation
   - Optimized k-fold model's 20-fold cross validation